 3. Take a Picture

-How often do you start unpacking your grocery shopping, only to discover that you’ve bought an item you already had at home?
-Snapping a picture on your smartphone of the contents of your fridge before you head out means you can easily check if you already have an item at home, while you’re in the supermarket.
+How often do start unpacking your grocery shopping, only to discover that you just bought an item you already had at home?
+Snapping a picture on your smartphone of the contents of your fridge before you head out means you can easily check if you already have an item while you’re in the supermarket.
 This is also handy if you’re in a rush and didn’t have time to make a shopping list.

 4. What’s On The Menu?